serikshaikamalov/lit-components/readme.md

 1. The component requires two properties:

 - columnConfig.
 This is representaion of your entity.
 - data.
-List of data that should be displayed in a table
+List of data that should be displayed in table

 ## Full example: